craftsmanship2018/azure-functions/readme.md

 1. Follow the HTTP Trigger demo documented within the web app.
 This will guide you through setting up a basic Azure Function.
 1. Modify the HTTP trigger function, you could...
-    - Send marketing emails to subscribed users
+    - Send emails to users (this would be the marketing emails, but keep it simple without worry about the email contents)
     - Generate and send order confirmations to customers via email
     - Generate and send software licence files to customers via email
 1. Build a continuous integration and deployment pipeline using Azure DevOps, that will build, test and deploy the application in a safe and repeatable way.
 The pipleline should...